 Care, Treatment, Custody & Corrections Programs (CTCC/Section 23)

 Please note the CTCC Office is now located at the Hill Park Learning Centre, 465 East 16th Street (formerly Hill Park Secondary School).

 CTCC Programs are designed for students who are unable to attend school because they are in care, treatment or correction/custody facilities.

-Care, Treatment, Custody & Correctional programs are funded by the Ontario Ministry of Education and Training to allow School Boards to deliver educational services to young people who are unable to attend their community school because they are either in:
+Care, Treatment, Custody & Correctional programs are funded by the Ontario Ministry of Education to allow School Boards to deliver educational services to young people who are unable to attend their community school because they are either in: